magao-x/handbook/compute/nas.rst

 Your first step should be to install :doc:`tailscale` following instructions for your operating system.
 Then, to connect:

 **macOS:** On macOS, open Finder and then go to the "Go" menu and select "Connect to Server..." (alternatively, hit command-K).
-The top text box accepts a URL for connection, which should be ``smb://YOURNETID@10.130.133.220/jrmales`` where ``YOURNETID`` is, well, your NetID from University of Arizona.
+The top text box accepts a URL for connection, which should be ``smb://YOURNETID@10.130.133.220/jrmales0`` where ``YOURNETID`` is, well, your NetID from University of Arizona.
 You can "favorite" the url using the "+" button at lower left.
 Click "Connect".
 You will be prompted for a password, which is just your NetID password.

-This will pop open a window with the contents of the ``jrmales`` share on the NAS.
+This will pop open a window with the contents of the ``jrmales0`` share on the NAS.
 You'll also have a new entry in the sidebar of your Finder window labeled ``10.130.133.220``.
-(Clicking that takes you to the top level list of shares, from which you can drill down into ``jrmales``.)
+(Clicking that takes you to the top level list of shares, from which you can drill down into ``jrmales0``.)

 You can also drag icons from the Finder onto a terminal to get their full path, so you can do things like::

-    % fitsheader /Volumes/jrmales/obs/2023A/2023-03-08_09/jdl@fastmail.com/20230309T094454_camacq_walking_in/camacq/camacq_20230309094657696886820.fits
+    % fitsheader /Volumes/jrmales0/obs/2023A/2023-03-08_09/jdl@fastmail.com/20230309T094454_camacq_walking_in/camacq/camacq_20230309094657696886820.fits

 This lets you view the header of a file without explicitly copying it to the local machine first.

 **Linux:** You may need to install additional tools to access CIFS/SMB shares from Linux.
 These are usually called something like "samba" or "cifs-utils".
 Consult documentation for your Linux distribution or the ever-helpful Google.

 **Windows:** Open a Windows Explorer window (e.g. your Documents folder) and click in the address bar.
-Type in ``\\10.130.133.220\jrmales`` to provoke a login window to appear.
+Type in ``\\10.130.133.220\jrmales0`` to provoke a login window to appear.
 In the username field, enter ``YOURNETID@arizona.edu``, and in the password field use the NetID password.
-Upon successful authentication, the window will show the contents of the ``jrmales`` share on the Steward NAS.
+Upon successful authentication, the window will show the contents of the ``jrmales0`` share on the Steward NAS.

 Connecting a server to the Steward NAS
 --------------------------------------